201005-reston-bigdata/training-code/week1/notes.md

 Recursion is when a function calls itself.
 In order to effectively write recursive functions, we need to follow some rules.
 We'll need for our recursive function to change something about each call -- your recursive function should never call itself in exactly the same way that it was called.
 This is called a "recursive step".
 We also need some condition where the function won't call itself, instead it just returns a value.
 This is called a "base case" or "exit condition".
 We'll see an example after lunch.

 In Scala, a return type of "Unit" means that the function doesn't return.
-It's similar to void in Java.  after lunch : discuss Unit, Nil, None, Nothing
+It's similar to void in Java.
+Nothing is also for functions that don't return anything.
+The difference is that Unit is for functions that don't return anything and are run for their side effects.
+Nothing is the return for functions that should never return, meaning they always throw an Exception during execution and never successfully return.
+We'll see Unit much more often than we'll see Nothing.

 Scala:
 def myCompose(f : Int => Int, g : Int => Int): Int => Int = {